valentina-osorio5/javascript-prep-0924-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 - What does the `+=` "plus-equals" operator do?
 - y += 5; // same as y = y + 5
+- a concantenation of what is on the right with what's on the left

 ## Notes